-Epidemiology of Inguinal Hernia in LICs and MICs.
-Published information on inguinal hernia epidemiology in low-resource settings is limited to two studies of hernia prevalence in Sub-Saharan Africa from the 1960s and 1970s (Belcher, Nyame, and Wurapa 1978; Yardov and Stoyanov 1969).
-Inguinal hernia prevalence in men in these studies ranged from 7.7 percent in rural Ghana to 25 percent on the island of Pemba in East Africa.
+and Wurapa 1978; Yardov and Stoyanov 1969).
+Inguinal hernia prevalence in men in these studies ranges from 7.7 percent in rural Ghana to 25 percent on the island of Pemba in East Africa.
 Given poor access to surgical care in LMICs, it makes sense that inguinal hernia prevalence would be higher in LMICs than in HICs.
-However, only limited evidence supports this thesis.
+However, only limited evidence supports this thesis; contemporary data on the incidence of inguinal hernia in LMICs is notably lacking.